flatpak/flatpak-docs/docs/first-build.rst

 Building Your First Flatpak
 ===========================

 This tutorial provides a quick, step-by-step example of how to build a simple application as a Flatpak.
-It also takes the opportunity to explain a few key concepts.

 In order to complete this tutorial, you should have followed the `setup guide on flatpak.org <http://flatpak.org/setup/>`_.
 You also need to have installed ``flatpak-builder``, which is usually available from the same repository as the ``flatpak`` package.

 1. Create a manifest
 --------------------

+``flatpak-builder`` is the primary tool for building Flatpaks.
 The input to ``flatpak-builder`` is a JSON file that describes the parameters for building the application.
 This is called the manifest.
 The following example is the manifest for the GNOME Dictionary application:

 .. code-block:: json